KanisornPutt/Optum-Fondue/README.md

 OPTUM is an AI-powered language agent designed to streamline the analysis of public complaints from the Traffy Fondue platform, a widely-used system in Bangkok for reporting municipal issues.
 Traditional keyword search is ineffective with unstructured, citizen-generated content, so we built a system leveraging advanced NLP techniques like contextual embedding and Retrieval-Augmented Generation (RAG) to understand, retrieve, and summarize data effectively.

 ## Project Summary
 OPTUM enables real-time insights into public concerns by embedding semantic meaning into reports and queries.
-It helps government officials and city planners detect patterns, spot trends, and take action—without manual filtering.
+It helps detect patterns, spot trends, and take action—without manual filtering.
 - Embeds reports and queries into vectors for semantic understanding.
 - Retrieves relevant entries using Qdrant vector search.
 - Summarizes insights with LLM (Gemini 2.0 Flash).
 - Enhances transparency and speeds up public service responses.

 ## Tech Stack
-- **Dataset**	700K+ reports from Traffy Fondue, plus 2,000+ via API
+- **Dataset** reports from Traffy Fondue
 - **Embedding** Model	Fine-tuned clicknext/phayathaibert  **(KanisornPutta/TrentIsNotLeavingBERT)**
 - **Vector** **DB**	Qdrant
 - **Backend**	FastAPI